Map Styles

 Feature styles

 To apply styles to different features and elements in a map, create an array of MapStyleSpec objects that define how the map should be styled.
-Here is an example styling the water elements and hiding all POI:
+Here is an example styling the water elements and all POI except Shops:

 const myMap = new window.woosmap.map.Map(document.getElementById("map"), {